 • All Foundational Requirements and Discipline Studies courses must be a minimum of three credits, except for Health/Wellness/Fitness courses, which may be any number of credits.

-• All Elective courses may be any number of credits.
-All courses must be passed with a grade of “C” or better.
+• All courses must be passed with a grade of “C” or better.
 Students must have a minimum cumulative GPA of 2.0 at the time the AAOT is awarded.

-• Complete a minimum of 24 credit hours at Oregon Coast.
+• Complete a minimum of 24 credit hours at Oregon Coast Community College.